Skip to Content

 How To Make Pumpkin Donut Dough

-Combine the All-purpose flour, baking powder, baking soda, salt and spices in a medium bowl.
+Combine the all-purpose flour, baking powder, baking soda, salt and spices in a medium bowl.
 Whisk to blend, and set aside.

 TIP: Whisking helps break up any lumps and distribute the ingredients evenly when mixing.
 I always recommend whisking your dry ingredients to remove the lumps!
 Especially in your powder sugar recipes.